Lectionary this week: Mary’s song and justice for the poor

-In the lectionary this week, the gospel reading is one of my favorite passages of scripture – the Magnificat.
+This week’s gospel reading is one of my favorite passages of scripture: the Magnificat.
 Mary, the pregnant mother of Jesus, goes to the home of her cousin Elizabeth.
 It’s a noteworthy passage because we hear so little of Mary’s voice in scripture.
 Aside from this week’s reading, Mary’s actual words are confined to just three other passages:

 - The bewildered, yet willing, response of a young virgin to an angel at the annunciation (Luke 1:34-38)

 - Chastising young Jesus who left his family during the Passover festival (Luke 2:48)